Most long-haul semi-truck drivers in the U.S. are not paid a salary. They are not paid by the hour.

 Federal regulations require truckers to take one 30-minute break in their first eight hours of driving.

-Some states have different laws.
+But some states have different laws.

 California truck drivers—like all other employees in that state—must take a 30-minute meal break in their first five hours on shift, and another break within the next five hours.
 They also earn a paid 10-minute rest break for every four hours of working.